 Patti Webb, 65, was killed in a dog attack in September at her home near Avoca.

-UPDATE 11/12/21: Yesterday, we began examining the local rescuers and transports that began trying to find homes for the animals that were left on the property belonging to Patti Webb.
-She was discovered dead on her property on September 24 after being attacked by one or more dogs.
+Yesterday, we began examining the local rescuers and transports that began trying to find homes for the animals that were left on the property belonging to Patti Webb.
+She was discovered dead on her property on September 24, 2021, after being attacked by one or more dogs.
 The Benton County Sheriff's Office believe Webb was breaking up a fight between two dogs when at least one of them attacked her.
-There were at least 17 dogs on her property, authorities said.
+There were at least 17 dogs on her property, the sheriff's department said.

-Garner does not believe Webb's dogs were involved in the attack.
+Garner does not believe Webb's dogs were involved in the deadly attack.
 "I'm sure [it] wasn't Patti's dogs," Garner wrote.
 "Her renters had pits.
 But she took the pits and had [them] neutered.
 They knew her.
 But maybe trying to break up a fight.
 Don't know.
 Upsetting," he wrote.
-Given that all, or nearly all,1 of Webb's dogs have been rehomed already, it doesn't make sense from a police perspective that her dogs were involved either.
-The only suspects are two neutered pit bulls.
+Given that all, or nearly all,1 of Webb's dogs have been rehomed already, it doesn't make sense from a police perspective that her dogs were involved in the fatal attack either.
+The only suspects are the two neutered pit bulls.

 11/11/21: Avoca Woman Killed by Dogs